 Join the campaign for a Charter

-knowmore is part of the Charter of Rights campaign coalition, which is made up of more than 90 organisations from across the Australian community.
+Knowmore is part of the Charter of Rights campaign coalition, which is made up of more than 90 organisations from across the Australian community.

 We have made a submission in support of a Charter and shared our views on a model of specific protection of victims’ and survivors’ rights.
 We have also spoken to the Parliamentary Joint Committee on Human Rights about these issues.